 Axos High-Yield Savings Account

 Axos’s High Yield Savings account allows you to build your wealth with a competitive APY and other great features.
-You can earn 0.61% APY on your balance, and interest is compounded daily for the High Yield Savings account.
+You can earn interest on your balance, which is compounded daily for the High Yield Savings account.

 There are no rate tiers, which means that everyone gets the highest rate no matter their balance.
 This account has a $250 minimum balance requirement and does not have any monthly maintenance fees.